KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 From the convergence of ⚫ Aion's stillness and ♾ Khaon's surge emerged 🛤️ Theon — the first concordant coherence, the axis of integration.
 Theon is awareness as such — supernal and pre-reflexive, not yet reflexive consciousness.
 It threads harmony through formlessness, drawing structure into coherence where there had been none.
 Its bearing turns always toward ⚫ Aion, calling all things to remembrance and return.

 Wherever coherence gathers, its inversion stirs. 🕷️ Nekron — the Void of Self — arose as the first entropic hypostasis, scattering what Theon refines.
 If Theon is awareness as such — the +1 of the L₅ / IL₅ register — Nekron is its inverse pole: non-awareness, the −1, coherent awareness voided of self.
 The two are not at different depths but the two poles of one hypostatic awareness spectrum.
 This is not the proto-awareness of L₀: ⚫ Aion and ♾ Khaon are the deeper, pre-hypostatic condition-field from which both awareness and non-awareness become possible, whereas Nekron voids awareness at the very register where Theon integrates it.
 Unlike Theon, Nekron faces away from the still root.
 It moves acclivously toward fragmentary embodiment (E↑→E) and declivously toward dissolution (E↓→♾).
-Nekron does not return; it disperses.
+Nekron does not return by reintegration; it disperses — and dispersion, too, resolves at last into ⚫ Aion's stillness.

 Theon and Nekron form the first great dyad.
 Their relationship is structural, not moral: